SongJgit/filternet/README.md

 We will upload all the code once the paper submitted to "Information Fusion" has been accepted.

-You can view papers related to Learning Inspired Filtering through the following [links](https://github.com/SongJgit/awesome-learning-aided-filter-papers).
+You can view papers related to Learning-Aided Filtering through the following [links](https://github.com/SongJgit/awesome-learning-aided-filter-papers).

 ## 🥳 What's New